softwareVirus/micro-blog/README.md

 # Project Name

-Brief description of your Flask project.
+Brief description of Flask project.

 ## Table of Contents